 In the 25th century, an autocratic regime mandates that emotions are suppressed via mandatory medication and presides over a population of shaven-headed, drugged, hollow-eyed humans.

 THX 1138 (Robert Duvall) is imprisoned – charged with “drug evasion and sexual perversion” – following an illegal affair with his female roommate, LUH 3417 (Maggie McOmie) during which LUH 3417 became pregnant.

-After some time THX 1138 manages to escape with fellow prisoner SEN 5241 (Donald Pleasence) and learns that LUH 3417 has been terminated and that her name has been reassigned to foetus 66691.
+THX 1138 eventually manages to escape with fellow prisoner SEN 5241 (Donald Pleasence) and learns that LUH 3417 has been terminated and that her name has been reassigned to foetus 66691.

-Already distressed and completely disillusioned with the entire world around him, this discovery causes THX 1138 to try to find a way out of the underground structure the entire society consists of whilst he is being chased by the same seven-foot-tall robotic cops he used to manufacture in his job at the factory.
+Already distressed and completely disillusioned with the world around him, this discovery causes THX 1138 to try to find a way out of the underground structure which houses the entire society whilst he is being chased by the same seven-foot-tall robotic cops he used to manufacture in his job as a magnesium manipulator at the factory.

-He does manage to escape in a very cool car (in reality, a Lola T70 Mark III) when – in a Project Manager’s worst nightmare – the pursuit of THX is called off by the Big Computer because the project is over budget.
+He does manage to escape in a very cool car (in reality, a Lola T70 Mark III) when – in a Project Manager’s worst nightmare – the pursuit of THX is called off by the Big Computer because the project has gone over budget.